muratk3n/thirdwave/en/2020/07/ancient.md

 be around a c--ksucker like Julius Ceasar or Otto Soleiman which would poison the governance cultures of these lands irrevocably.
 I still remember with horror when BBC reported that Egypt, until the 2012 election did not have a single day of democracy in its past.
+NOT A SINGLE DAY.
 Think about that..
 Would you rather have "ancient" grand pyramids, or a day of democracy in your past..
 I'd opt for the latter.